Where and How to Recycle or Dispose of Christmas Trees in Chicago area of Illinois after Christmas

 parks across the city.
 Drop it off at a location listed below

-third full weeks of January) , at 25 locations citywide to be chipped and
+through the second Saturday in January (January 18th in 2022) , at 25 locations citywide to be chipped and

 turned into mulch.
 Free mulch* will be available to residents for

 pick up beginning Friday, in mid January.
 For additional

 .
 For a small donation (usually set at around $10), the

 Do The Right Thing Recycling, will schedule a pick up from your